 28 Teams to Participate in 2020-21 American Hockey League Season

-January 4, 2021 - American Hockey League (AHL) - San Jose Barracuda News Release
+January 4, 2021 - American Hockey League (AHL) - Toronto Marlies News Release

-SPRINGFIELD, Mass. ...
-American Hockey League (@TheAHL) President and Chief Executive Officer Scott Howson announced today that the 2020-21 season will include 28 teams when it gets underway on February 5.
+American Hockey League President and Chief Executive Officer Scott Howson announced today that the 2020-21 season will include 28 teams when it gets underway on February 5.

 The AHL will operate in five divisions this season.
 Further details, including schedule formats and playoffs, are still to be determined.